OpenTwinCities/opentwincities.github.com/data/index.md

 ## {{page.title}}

-### Open Twin Cities Socrata Community Data Portal
+### Open Twin Cities Socrata Data Portal

 <https://brigades.opendatanetwork.com/brigade?brigade=Open%20Twin%20Cities>

-Socrata has graciously provided Open Twin Cities with a Community data portal to host datasets that we have received or requested from local governments.
+Socrata has graciously provided Open Twin Cities with a Code for America Brigade data portal to host datasets that we have received or requested from local governments.
 The datasets found on this portal can be downloaded in a number of formats, investigated in browser, and many are also available in a APIs hosted on the platfrom.

 ### Minnesota Data Collection Spreadsheet